Mapple: A Domain-Specific Language for Mapping Distributed Programs: Decompose Transformation Primitive

 In the general case where $d_i = p_1^{a_1} \cdot p_2^{a_2} \cdot \ldots \cdot p_t^{a_t}$, the prime factorization naturally decomposes the enumeration task.
 We can independently enumerate the placement strategies for each prime factor by solving $t$ separate integer partition problems of the form $z_1 + \ldots + z_k = a_j$ for each $p_j$, and then compute the Cartesian product of their solutions to generate all valid factorizations.

 We now analyze the complexity of the search-based algorithm.
 Since the algorithm exhaustively enumerates all valid factorization strategies, its complexity is determined by the size of the search space.
 As shown in the earlier example, enumerating non-negative integer solutions to the equation $x_1 + x_2 + x_3 = 4$ is equivalent to counting integer partitions with repetition, which can be mapped to the problem of selecting two dividers among six gaps.
 This corresponds to the number of combinations $\binom{6}{2} = 15$.
+In general, for a processor count with prime factorization $d_i = p_1^{a_1} \cdot p_2^{a_2} \cdots p_t^{a_t}$, the total number of factorization strategies is $\prod_{j=1}^{t} \binom{a_j + k - 1}{k - 1}$.
+Each term in the product counts the number of ways to distribute the $a_j$ copies of prime $p_j$ across $k$ dimensions.
+In practice, the exponents $a_j$ are usually small (typically less than 10), and the number of dimensions $k$ is often no greater than 3.
+As a result, the search space remains small, and the algorithm is computationally efficient in real-world scenarios.